steven-karschnia/TBD-NDSU-Capstone/README.md

 NDSU Capstone project for TBD

-# When running for the first time, running these commands
+# React files are in react directory
-# "npm install" and "npm install react-grid-layout"
+# Django and Postgres files in api directory